airbnb/javascript/README.md

     export { foo }
     ```

 ----------

-**Edit**: I disagree.
-This is ok if we're exporting a service, but what if we're exporting a model?
-All of it's properties should be mutable.
+**10.5 Addendum:** This is ok if we're exporting a service, or service methods, .
+However, if we're exporting a data model, it is ok to have some, or even all of it's properties, mutable.

 ----------